stdm/stdm.github.io/service.md

   * Keynote at **eCommerce Day 2026**, Cologne, Germany, June 11, 2026

+  * Talk at *IEEE Swiss Conference on Data Science and AI*, Zurich, Switzerland, May 06, 2026

   * Keynote at **Orbis Customers Connect**, Munich, Germany, April 29, 2026

   * Invited talk at **Kirchen in Wetzikon ZH**, Wetzikon, Switzerland, April 15, 2026